neo-ngd/NEO-Tutorial/neo_docs_Consensus/Consensus_en.md

 ## Practical exercise (hands-on)

-We suggest that those interesting in initializing and testing such consensus and easily following its logs to be to [NeoCompiler-Eco Github](https://github.com/NeoResearch/neocompiler-eco) and follow the guidelines for setting up the system locally.
+We suggest that those interested in initializing and testing such consensus, and easily following its logs, to take some time to check [NeoCompiler-Eco Github](https://github.com/NeoResearch/neocompiler-eco), following its guidelines for setting up a local blockchain system.

-Follow the README and the steps described there to initialize your Consensus Nodes according to your desired specification.
+Follow the [README](https://github.com/NeoResearch/neocompiler-eco/blob/master/README.md) and the steps described there to initialize your Consensus Nodes according to your desired specification.